Bathrooms

 usually come with every bolt or roll of wallcovering.
 These are

 the rules for hanging wallpaper.
-I know everyone hates rules and
+Everyone hates rules and likewise

-likewise we all know there are usually exceptions to every rule.
+we all know there are usually exceptions to every rule.
+Most people

 Often instruction sheets are incomplete at best.
 But 90% of the